GudokVlad-Pilot/GudokVlad-Pilot/README.md

 # Hi, my name is Vlad 👋

-I am ambitious IT specialist who has recently graduated, specializing in Web and Mobile application development.
+I am ambitious IT specialist, specializing in Web and Mobile application development.

 ## About me:

-- Throughout my academic journey, I have acquired invaluable experience in full-stack development.
+- 3+ years experience in full-stack development.
-- I have collaborated with a variety of companies, refining my proficiency in crafting innovative and user-friendly applications.
-- I possess a profound understanding of multiple programming languages.
+- Understanding and usage of multiple programming languages.
-- Demonstrating an adeptness in swiftly adapting to emerging technologies, I am well-prepared for dynamic challenges.
+- I was working in companies with CI/CD pipelines projects using Agile method.
 - Presently, I am actively involved in ongoing hobby projects, underscoring my dedication to continuous learning and practical application during my free time.
 - My genuine interest and passion for programming further drive my enthusiasm to undertake new challenges and contribute to the continually advancing realm of software development.